colts70/The-Sematic-Stack/README.md

 skos:Concept

-These labels become candidate topic names.
-Datasets provide semantic signals, not single points of truth.
+Index vocabulary, not trillions of triples.

-7.3 Meaning vs Correctness
+7.3 Correctness
-“Correct” in this model ≠ philosophically true.
+“Correct” ≠ philosophically true.

 It simply means:

-This is the stable first hop for this label in this context.
+This is the stable first hop for this label.

-The Stack doesn’t define truth.
-It defines where to begin.

 8. User Experience
-8.1 Non-technical users
+Non-technical users
 They get:

 Topic explorer

-Mirrors (plural, category, context)
+Mirrors

 Simple “where this topic lives” view

-Chat/search grounded through DFH
+Chat grounded through DFH

 No RDF/SPARQL exposed

-8.2 Technical users
+Technical users
 They get:

 JSON-LD DFH descriptor